 Before we continue, let's establish what each term means.

-Batching Days: Designated days each week that are assigned to focus on specific projects or tasks.
+Batching Days or Themed Days: Designated days each week that are assigned to focus on specific projects or tasks.

 Timeboxing: A designated and fixed time period allocated to complete specific tasks or planned activities.

-Whenever I teach these two productivity and time management hacks for Executive Assistants and their executive business partners, the most consistent response is "This is impossible!"
-Usually, when an EA makes that statement they simply don't know that they can control the process and determine the most efficient use of their executive's time.
+Whenever I teach these two productivity and time management hacks for Executive Assistants and their executive business partners, the most consistent response is, "This is impossible!"
+Usually, when an EA makes that statement, they simply don't feel empowered to control the process and determine the most efficient use of their executive's time.

 Each time I hear an Executive Assistant make that statement, my response goes something like this.
 "I would like to challenge your thinking on that a bit.
 Why is it impossible?"

 Do you decide what happens when and what meetings are a high and low priority?
 Yes.

 Do you manage the calendar and decide what goes where?
 Yes.

 "Okay, so help me understand why is it impossible?"